Is los angeles a part of mexico?

-The colors of the flag are also found on the flags of Spain and Mexico, whose past was very important in the early history of Los Angeles.
-The first 11 families that founded Los Angeles came, built in 1771, right on the hills of the San Gabriel Valley.
+As the home of Hollywood and its entertainment industry, numerous singers, actors, celebrities and other artists live in several districts of Los Angeles.
+The colors of the flag of Los Angeles are also found on the flags of Spain and Mexico, reflecting its past importance in the early history of the city.
+The first 11 families that founded Los Angeles arrived in 1771 and settled in the San Gabriel Valley.
 The hordes of 49ers who flocked to California relied on beef and other foods from ranches and farms in the Los Angeles area.

 Lester Linch